isaacg1/isaacg1.github.io/_posts/2021-08-12-paper-push-pull.md

-Given how hard the game can be casually, we were interested in the computational complexity of the game: could we prove that the game is as hard or complete for some well-known complexity class?
+Given how hard the game can be casually, we were interested in the computational complexity of the game: could we prove that the game is hard or complete for some well-known complexity class?
 This would be quite difficult, because to the best of my knowledge, people had previously only characterized the complexity of non-reversible variants of the game.
 In such settings, it's often a lot easier to construct hard levels,